Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Biased Sampling

-We demonstrate the utility of this approach to prior-sensitivity analysis in our finite and infinite mixture modeling of the well-known galaxy dataset in Section \ref{mixtures}---and we refer the interested reader to our other recent astronomical application concerning a semi-parameteric mixed effects model presented in \citet{cam13}.
-Though both these examples are based on the Dirichlet process prior one can envisage application of the same technique to investigate prior-sensitivity in many other problems of applied statistics---e.g.\ Gaussian or Ornstein-Uhlenbeck process modeling of astronomical time series \citep{bre09,bai12}.
+We demonstrate the utility of this approach to prior-sensitivity analysis in our finite and infinite mixture modeling of the well-known galaxy data set in Section~\ref{mixtures}---and we refer the interested reader to our other recent astronomical application concerning a semiparameteric mixed effects model presented in \citet{cam13}.
+Though both these examples are based on the Dirichlet process prior, one can \mbox{envisage} application of the same technique to investigate prior sensitivity in many other problems of applied statistics---for example, Gaussian or Ornstein--Uhlenbeck process modeling of astronomical time series (\citep{bre09}; \citep{bai12}).